Chris Fowler: Career

 In February 2015, ESPN announced Rece Davis will take over for Fowler as host of GameDay, but that Fowler will continue his play-by-play role on Saturday Night Football on ABC and College Football Playoff games, and as host of the annual Heisman Trophy presentations.

-Until 2006, he was also the lead studio host of College Basketball on ESPN.
+Until 2006, he was also the lead studio host of ESPN College Basketball.
 Fowler has also worked with ESPN's Summer X Games from 1995 to 2000 and the Winter X Games from 1998 to 2000 as well as horse racing broadcasts, including the Breeders Cup World Thoroughbred Championship on ESPN.
 In addition, he serves as the head play-by-play for tennis tournaments broadcast on ESPN, including Wimbledon, Australian Open, French Open and for the US Open being broadcast for the first year in 2009 on ESPN.
 In 2010, he anchored, along with Mike Tirico, ESPN's and ABC's month-long coverage of the 2010 FIFA World Cup.

-In 2020, Fowler announced the first game of the Monday Night Football Kickoff Week doubleheader alongside Kirk Herbstreit.
-They later called the early game of ESPN's Week 18 Saturday doubleheader a year later.
+In 2020, Fowler called the first game of the Monday Night Football Kickoff Week doubleheader alongside Kirk Herbstreit and Maria Taylor.
+They later called the early game of ESPN's Week 18 Saturday doubleheader with Laura Rutledge a year later.
 After Herbstreit signed with Prime Video to call Thursday Night Football, Fowler was replaced by Steve Levy on the #2 team for the 2022 season, but was re-inserted into that role a year later.
-He now works with Louis Riddick, Dan Orlovsky, and Laura Rutledge on weeks when ESPN has two games.
+He now works with Louis Riddick, Dan Orlovsky, Katie George, and Peter Schrager on weeks when ESPN has two games.
 As part of his NFL assignments, Fowler also calls the Super Bowl for ESPN Australia.

-He is also the host of the ESPN Classic show SportsCentury.
+He was also the host of the ESPN Classic show SportsCentury.

-He was the host of the Seattle Kraken's expansion draft coverage which was the first ESPN hockey event with the NHL since 2004.
-During the telecast he would make an regrettable error in calling the Carolina Hurricanes the “Carolina Panthers”.
-This led to both teams Twitter accounts switching logos mocking him.

-Along with fellow College Gameday hosts Lee Corso and Desmond Howard, in 2007 Fowler broadcast College Gameday from Williams College for its homecoming game against Amherst College, the first and only time College Gameday has covered a Division III game.
+Along with fellow College GameDay hosts Lee Corso and Desmond Howard, in 2007 Fowler broadcast College Gameday from Williams College for its homecoming game against Amherst College, the first and only time College GameDay has covered a Division III game.
 Fowler has called the experience, and Williams' tradition of "The Walk" up Spring Street following a victory over Amherst, "one of the best traditions in college football."
 Fowler joined the Williams football players in St. Pierre barbershop following the game to celebrate Williams' victory.

+In 2021, Fowler hosted the Seattle Kraken expansion draft on ESPN, in the first NHL broadcast on the network since 2004.
+During the broadcast, Fowler accidentally referred to the Carolina Hurricanes as the "Carolina Panthers", an error that both teams would reference on Twitter (with the Panthers changing its profile picture to use the Hurricanes' logo colored in the Panthers' blue, and the Hurricanes changing their profile picture to a poorly drawn picture of a panther).

-On February 22, 2024, Fowler announced on X that he would be a play-by-play voice on the upcoming EA Sports College Football 25, eventually released in July that year.
+On February 22, 2024, Fowler announced on X (formerly Twitter) that he would be a play-by-play voice on the upcoming EA Sports College Football 25, eventually released in July that year.
 He announced in April 2025 that he would reprise that role in EA Sports College Football 26.